ezpaarse-project/ezmesure-templates/ezpaarse/inist-cnrs/clickandread/README.md

-# Unifaccess
+# Click and Read
-Generic Kiabana templates for "Click and Read" space
+Generic Kiabana templates for "Click and Read" team space